Homemade Vanilla Bean Coffee Creamer

 Ingredients

-1. In a small kettle, over low heat, combine cream, milk, vanilla beans and scraped seeds.
-Allow mixture to heat and marry for 30 minutes, being careful to not let the pot come to boil.
+1. In a small pot, over low heat, add the cream and vanilla beans and scraped seeds.
+Allow the beans to marry into the cream for approx 30 minutes.
+Stir frequently.
+Do not let the cream boil.

-2. Add gelatin, stirring constantly for 5 minutes.
+2. Add gelatin, stirring constantly for 5 minutes with a wire whisk.

-6. Pour the creamer into a blender and blend for 30 seconds.
+6. Pour creamer into a blender and blend for 30 seconds, emulsifying the oil and cream.

 I like the combination of both cream and milk.
 I find that pure cream is a bit heavy for me, however, its decadent if you choose to use cream only.